We want to be sure you understand the process you will go through to get your prosthesis.

 PROSTHETICS

-We are proud to make prosthetics that are an extension of you and your specific lifestyle.
-Our superior technology not only ensures exact measurements and shape for your prosthetic, but we also use advanced device innovations to match your way of life.
+Our superior technology not only ensures exact measurements and shape for your prosthetic, but also a perfect match for your way of life.
 We perform an extensive evaluation of your body, health, and daily life, and use custom materials to build a prosthetic ideally suited to you.